As you probably guessed the title of this post is ironic.

 I want to spend few words to show the logic behind a certain kind of behavior and its consequences.

-The behavior I’m referring to as: Challenge Driven Development is one that many of us are tempted to use when facing projects or tasks for which we are accountable while depending on others for the execution.
+The behavior I’m referring to as: Challenge Driven Development is one that some are tempted to use.
+This behavior is easily observable in persons who are accountable for tasks or projects while depending on others for the execution.

-This is the case sometimes for Project Managers or Line Managers working with software development teams.
+This is the case, sometimes, of Project Managers or Line Managers working with software development teams.

-Basically I’m referring to the dynamics for which the manager perceive progress being to slow and believes that putting some pressure upon the development team will eventually gain more speed and productivity.
+The originating dynamics is the manager perceiving progress being to slow.
+For some reason he believes that putting some pressure upon the development team will eventually gain more speed and productivity and he acts accordingly.

 I tried to sketch a causal loop diagram to illustrate this belief and I stumbled upon a reinforcing loop, as shown below.